s8sg/faas-flow/README.md

 #### Data Processing Pipeline

 Faas-flow can orchestrate a pipeline with long and short running function performing ETL jobs without having to orchestrate them manually or maintaining a separate application.
-Faas-flow ensures the execution order of several functions running in parallel or dynamically and provides rich construct to aggregate results while maintaining the intermediate data.
+Faas-flow ensures the execution order of several functions running in parallel or dynamically and provides rich construct to aggregate results while maintaining the intermediate data

 #### Application Orchestration Workflow